 Visit Ellora Caves from Aurangabad

-Similarly to the Ajanta Caves, the Ellora Caves also feature ancient Buddhist artwork.
+Similar to the Ajanta Caves, the Ellora Caves also feature ancient Buddhist artwork.
 Additionally, you can also find Jain and Hindu artwork at the Ellora Caves.
-With over a 40 caves at the complex, there is plenty to see.
+With over 40 caves at the complex, there is plenty to see.
 The oldest caves date back almost 1500 years and the Ellora Caves are also UNESCO-listed.

 How to Get to the Ellora Caves from Aurangabad

 Located only 25 km from Aurangabad, the Ellora Caves are much easier to get to than the Ajanta Caves.